RockLikeBusStop/solana-simulator/README.md

 ### With Solana

-First, write your Solana program. solsim prefers you do this in [Anchor](https://project-serum.github.io/anchor/getting-started/introduction.html).
+First, write your Solana program.
+Solana Simulator prefers you do this in [Anchor](https://project-serum.github.io/anchor/getting-started/introduction.html).
 Then,

 1. Write a system class that inherits from `BaseSolanaSystem`.
 2. Call `super().__init__("path/to/program")` in its `__init__`.
 3. Implement `initial_step` and `step` methods.
 (Since you'll interact with Solana asynchronously, these methods should be `async`.)

-In `2.`, solsim exposes the following attributes to your system instance:
+In `2.`, Solana Simulator exposes the following attributes to your system instance:

 - `self.workspace`: IDL clients for the Solana programs that comprise your system (via [anchorpy](https://github.com/kevinheavey/anchorpy)).